Linked-Liszt/EDM-DRL/README.md

-# EARL: Toward Stable Reinforcement Learning through Evolutionary Algorithms
+# EDM-RL: Toward Stable Reinforcement Learning through Evolutionary Algorithms

 ## Abstract

-Deep reinforcement learning (RL) has experienced tremendous growth in the past few years.
+Deep reinforcement learning (DRL) has experienced tremendous growth in the past few years.
 However, training stability of agents continues to be an open research question.
-Here, the authors present a closely entwined hybrid method which combines concepts from the fields of evolutionary computing (EC) and deep RL as a means of mitigating training instability in RL agents.
-We are able to show that our method trains more consistently than RL and EC baselines alone.
-We also show that by employing ensemble methods, performance of RL agents can be improved during test time while simultaneously preserving the training stability of the agent.
-Finally, we conduct an ablation study to identify components within the EARL agent responsible for highest contribution.
-Though this work is in its early phases, it stands to benefit the stability of RL agents during training by combining multiple AI disciplines.
+Here, the authors present Ensembled Directed Mutation of Deep Reinforcement Learning (EDM-DRL) - a hybridization of evolutionary computing (EC), ensemble learning, and DRL methods as a means of mitigating training instability in DRL agents.
+We show that our method trains more consistently than DRL baselines alone.
+We also show that by employing our novel mutation and ensemble methods, performance of DRL agents can be improved during test time without sacrificing training stability.
+Further, though a similar number of time steps are used, we show that the EDM-DRL algorithm uses a mere 1% or less of the network parameter updates used in Advantage Actor Critic (A2C).
+Finally, we conduct an ablation study to identify components within the EDM-DRL algorithm responsible for highest contribution.

 ## Results

 The graphs which correspond to the results of this work are documented below.

 <img src="graphics/baseline.png"/>
-As shown, though the A2C algorithm is able to solve the environment faster on average, the EARL agent is able to solve the environment with a tighter standard deviation than both the A2C and CGP baselines.
+As shown, though the A2C algorithm is able to solve the environment faster on average, the EDM-DRL method is able to solve the environment with a tighter standard deviation than the A2C baseline.

 <img src="graphics/ensemble.png"/>
 This demonstrates that the weight voting mechanism is able to out perform the 1-elite strategy.
 In